 To make sure that everything is where it’s supposed to be, organize your items into categories like jackets, dresses, skirts, trousers, tops, sweaters, etc. Not only will you know where everything is, but it will become easier for you to mentally create outfits as you scan through each section of your clothes.

 While there are many bonuses to accomplishing a closet detox, the biggest benefit is the amount of time you save each morning.
-If just one afternoon of deep wardrobe cleaning can save up to 20 minutes of time getting ready every day, we think it’s worth it!
+If just one afternoon of deep wardrobe cleaning can save up to 20 minutes of time getting ready every day, then it’s worth it!